Topic: Advanced Cardiac Life Support

 - altered mental status or

-PROTOCOL: If the bradycardic patient is UNSTABLE, atropine is the treatment of choice.
+PROTOCOL: If the bradycardic patient is UNSTABLE, atropine is the initial treatment of choice.

-If atropine does not relieve the symptoms of unstable bradycardia, the AHA has suggested the use of Dopamine or Epinephrine as second-line drugs (either, not both).
+If atropine does not relieve the symptoms of unstable bradycardia, transcutaneous pacing is the next intervention followed by the use of Dopamine or Epinephrine as second-line drugs (either, not both).

 TRANSCUTANEOUS PACING: Symptomatic unstable bradycardia refractory to all medications should warrant consideration of transcutaneous pacing.